,

 Dear Parents/Carers,

-We are starting our English work with information writing where dragons will be a big focus.
-After this, we will be exploring Anthony Browne’s book, “The Tunnel” for a journey story.
-Mathematics will be a continuation of all the key skills plus we are starting to multiply 2-digit numbers by a single digit and start to learn more about fractions.
+We are starting our English work with writing adventure stories using The Minpins, The Magic Faraway Tree and The Lion, Witch and the Wardrobe.
+Maths will be a continuation of all the key skills plus we are starting to divide 2 digit numbers by a single digit and continue to learn about fractions.
 KEEP PRACTISING YOUR TIMES TABLES IN ANY WAY YOU WISH.
-Times Tables Rockstars is a good tool which the children enjoy.
+TT Rockstars is a good tool which the children enjoy.
 Mathsframe and Topmarks also have some good games.
 Even counting in different groups is helpful.

 At Home

 Please support your child to complete their homework, helping them where necessary.
-Homework will be given out online for Mathematics and children have logins in their reading diaries to access this homework.
+Homework will be given out online for Maths and children have logins in their reading diaries to access this homework.
 Some of the spelling and English homework will continue to be given out on paper.
 If you have any questions, please come to speak to us and we will do our best to help.

 We really would appreciate you taking time to read with your child.
 Even 10 minutes practice a day can make a real difference to their progress.
 Your child does not always have to read a school book.
 Any reading is beneficial.
 Discuss their books with them and encourage them to read magazines, newspapers, poetry and information texts even if this is on the computer.
 Please record all reading in the children’s reading diaries.